New Year, New Twists: Student Loan Changes in the First Quarter of 2025

 On March 20, President Trump signed an executive order instructing the Secretary of Education to “take all necessary steps to facilitate the closure of the Department of Education and return authority over education to the States.”
 However, closing the Department would require an act of Congress and at least 60 votes in the Senate.
 Notably, a 2023 congressional vote on a proposal to eliminate the Department of Education failed to pass, even in a Republican-controlled House of Representatives.

-Given that abolishing the Department through congressional action is unlikely, the Trump administration has tried a different approach by gutting the agency’s staff.
-On March 12, over 1,300 Department of Education employees were fired, leaving the Department with just over 2,100 employees, down from over 4,100 at the beginning of 2025.
-Additionally, there are discussions about reallocating some of the Department’s functions to other federal agencies.
+Since congressional action to abolish the Department is unlikely, the Trump administration has pursued another approach: reducing staff.
+On March 12, over 1,300 Department of Education employees were fired.
+This left just over 2,100 employees, down from more than 4,100 at the start of 2025.
+Discussions are also underway about moving some Department functions to other federal agencies.
 One possibility is relocating the Office of Federal Student Aid, which manages federal student loans.

 Whether the Department of Education is dismantled or the Office of Federal Student Aid responsibilities are transferred, borrowers’ student loans are not disappearing!